eliasalbisser/exportypst/README.md

 Use typst to write your notes and export them to a single pdf.
 No need to worry about organizing.

+Prerequisites:
+- typst
+- bash

 ## What is this?

-A script that takes `.typ` files from a folder and compiles them into one `.pdf`
+A script that takes `.typ` files from a folder and compiles them into a single `.pdf`

 ## Who is this for